Buy to Let Mortgage Rates and Deals, Or How It Works

 Let us check the criteria for buy to let mortage:

-• Buy to let mortgages have specific rules and requirements for every landlord.
+• Buy-to-let mortgages have specific rules and requirements for every landlord.

 • You must be 18 years or older and live or work in the UK to be eligible.

-• You must have a legal right to live in the UK, which lenders verify before approving your application.
+• You have a legal right to live in the UK, which lenders verify before approving your application.

 • Most lenders require a minimum deposit of 25% of the property’s value (75% loan-to-value ratio).